selling

 Clean out the garage

 Here’s a good fall project.
-Decluttering your house should take precedence, but do the garage too if there’s time.
+Decluttering your house should take precedence, but do the garage too if you have time.

 Finish incomplete paint or remodel projects